This site is currently in beta, and will be updated as we continue to refine it. Thank you for your patience. View old site.

 Wanuskewin is guided by provincial government legislation under the Wanuskewin Heritage Park Act and depends on donations and core business activities to sustain operations.

 This unique model of governance allows for the local community to take on the primary role for conservation, stewardship and operations.
-All public funding that the Park receives is aguestsied for through grant funding mechanisms that are reviewed on a regular basis.
+All public funding that the Park receives is accounted for through grant funding mechanisms that are reviewed on a regular basis.

 You can support Wanuskewin in a variety of ways: